GovindN75/Stat-Tracker-Bot-Hacks/README.md

 ![Competitive Stats](https://user-images.githubusercontent.com/54968551/91649747-243f6980-ea45-11ea-8a8e-01e058cc3963.PNG)

 ## To Run The App
+You need to first go to the (tracker.gg) website and sign up for an API Key.
+Then, you need to go to the config.env file and update the TRACKER_API_KEY variable.
 After navigating to the project's directory you must run:
 ### `npm install`
 This installs the dependencies the project uses.
 Then, run: